• Email Outreach

 A few tools, like Mixmax, take a different approach by building the experience to feel native to the inbox.
 Instead of just an overlay, the features are woven directly into the Gmail compose window and interface.
 This creates a smoother, faster workflow that doesn't feel like you're using a separate app.
 The difference is subtle but important; a truly inbox-native platform leads to higher adoption because reps don't have to change their core habits.

-Syncing Data with Your CRM
+How Your Data Syncs with Your CRM

 The real power of these tools comes from their ability to sync with your CRM.
 Without a solid connection to Salesforce or HubSpot, a sales tool is just a collection of disconnected features.
 These tools use APIs to create a two-way data flow between your inbox and your company’s system of record.